 - When assessing a child or young person with genital ulcers the diagnosis of herpes simplex should be considered, but not presumed.

-- Ulcers can occur as a manifestation of aphthosis in response to acute illness.106 The appearance of aphthous genital ulcers is also usually preceded by a history of fever, malaise and headache, but viral cultures are negative.
+- Ulcers can occur as a manifestation of aphthosis in response to acute illness.102 The appearance of aphthous genital ulcers is also usually preceded by a history of fever, malaise and headache, but PCR testing, including HSV PCR, is negative.

 - Epstein-Barr virus and cytomegalovirus infections have also been reported to cause genital ulceration.

-- Any genital ulcers should therefore be swabbed and cultured before decisions are made about management.
+- Any genital ulcers should therefore be swabbed before decisions are made about management.

-If an obvious source of the infection cannot be identified then sexual transmission should be considered.
-The diagnosis must be confirmed by culture or PCR with typing of the herpes virus.
+If an obvious source of the infection cannot be identified, then sexual transmission should be considered.
+The diagnosis must be confirmed by HSV PCR testing with typing of the herpes virus.
 The presence of HSV-1 does not rule out sexual transmission, but a non-sexual route of transmission should be carefully sought, especially if there are no other pointers to suggest sexual abuse.
-Also the presence of HSV-2 in the genital area does not automatically imply sexual contact, but does mean that sexual abuse, as a cause of the infection, must be seriously considered.
-In a recent local review of 2,162 children who had an examination in the context of allegations of sexual abuse, eight of the 1,909 children who underwent laboratory screening for sexually transmitted infections were positive for HSV and a sexual transmission was thought likely for six of these children.107
+The presence of HSV-2 in the genital area does not automatically imply sexual contact, but does mean that sexual abuse, as a cause of the infection, must be seriously considered.
+In a recent local review of 2,162 children who had an examination in the context of allegations of sexual abuse, eight of the 1,909 children who underwent laboratory screening for sexually transmitted infections were positive for HSV and a sexual transmission was thought likely for six of these children.103

 Because of these very difficult issues in diagnosis, all children with suspected genital herpes infection should be referred to a paediatrician for assessment and treatment.
-The paediatrician may in turn seek advice from a DSAC (Doctors for Sexual Abuse Care) doctor with special training in the area of recognition of child sexual abuse.
+The paediatrician may in turn seek advice from a local Sexual Abuse Assessment and Treatment Service (SAATS) with special training in the area of recognition of child sexual abuse.